Conor Benn

-Conor Nigel Benn (born 28 September 1996) is a British professional boxer who has held the WBA Continental welterweight title since 2018.
-He is the son of former two-division world champion of boxing, Nigel Benn.
+Conor Nigel Benn (born 28 September 1996) is a British professional boxer.
+He is the son of former two-division world champion boxer, Nigel Benn.

-As of May 2022, Benn is ranked as the world's eighth best active welterweight by ESPN, ninth by The Ring magazine, and tenth by the Transnational Boxing Rankings Board and BoxRec.

 Early life

 Benn had a privileged upbringing due to his father Nigel's successful boxing career.
 Twelve years of his childhood were spent on the Spanish island of Mallorca, where he lived with his family in a gated, eight-bedroom mansion with a pool, and had a Jacuzzi in his room.
 Despite this, his father taught him financial self-reliance by never giving him money; Benn said he supported himself by "doing painting and decorating in Spain for €20 a day...from six to five".
 He also spent time in Australia where he boxed as an amateur before starting his professional career.

 Professional career

 Early career

 Benn has been trained by Tony Sims since his professional debut, with his father, Nigel, having known and sparred with Tony since both of their respective boxing careers.
 He made his professional debut in April 2016 aged 19 at The O2 Arena in London defeating Bulgarian Ivailo Boyanov by technical knockout in the first round.
 He followed this with a points victory over Luke 'The Nuke' Keleher at The SSE Hydro in Glasgow in May, and a knockout of Lukas Radic in June On 10 September 2016, Benn was due to fight Silvije Kebet on the undercard of Gennady Golovkin vs. Kell Brook.
 After Silvije Kebet pulled out Benn defeated late replacement Joe Ducker by technical knockout in the second round to take his unbeaten record to 4–0.
 On 24 September, Benn fought his first ever six round fight and was taken the distance by Ross Jameson.
 Benn won a clear points decision.
 This also marked his first time fighting at the Manchester Arena, a venue his father fought at many times at world championship level.
 Benn was next due to fight at Wembley Arena in London on 26 November but pulled out four days earlier due to illness.
 On 1 December, it was announced that Benn would be part of the Anthony Joshua vs. Éric Molina heavyweight title undercard at the Manchester Arena on 10 December.
 His opponent was announced as Steven Backhouse.
 Benn scored two knockdowns in round 1 and won the fight via knockout.
 The first knockdown came just after the opening bell after a left hook.
 Blackhouse never recovered and the fight was stopped just over a minute into the round.